The Bankrate promise

 What is a blanket mortgage?

 A blanket mortgage, also referred to as a blanket loan, is a mortgage that covers multiple properties, with the group of assets collectively serving as collateral.
-Real estate developers and investors often purchase more than one property at a time, so a blanket mortgage streamlines the financing process by allowing them to group those purchases under a single loan.
+Real estate developers and investors often purchase more than one property at a time, so a blanket mortgage simplifies the process by grouping those purchases under a single loan.

-The blanket mortgage can be refinanced just like any other mortgage.
-It also allows the borrower to sell one property from the group but retain the loan for the others (usually a mortgage needs to be repaid in full when the collateralized property is sold).
+A blanket mortgage can be refinanced just like any other mortgage.
+It also allows the borrower to sell one property from the group but retain the loan for the others.
+Normally, a mortgage needs to be repaid in full when the collateralized property is sold.

-Blanket mortgages have applications in both commercial and residential transactions, including those involving development and management of multifamily housing or apartment buildings.
+Blanket mortgages have applications in both commercial and residential transactions, including those involving the development and management of multifamily housing or apartment buildings.
 They are also used by individuals who buy and flip homes.

 “While they are usually used in a commercial context, there are residential landlords that utilize a blanket mortgage to finance a portfolio of rental properties,” says Greg McBride, CFA, chief financial analyst for Bankrate.